The text below is already out of date; the project is finished. I leave it here until I embark on a new project.

 Both Kristina and Descartes caused a lot of waves during their lifetime.
 They both had a rather tough beginning in life.
 Christina became a queen at age 5, after her father’s death on the battlefield, with a mother in desolate mourning for the rest of her life, who didn’t care much for the daughter who should have been a son.
 René lost his mother at age 1 and barely saw his father, who was too busy pursuing his career elsewhere.
 These childhood situations of orphan-like loneliness predict adult turmoil.
 And so it happened.
 For more about the content, see Reasonable Doubt

-I aim to make a five-screen installation, in which episodes, thoughts, monologues and encounters in the life of each, alternate, without really, or barely crossing.
-I am currently thinking the duration will probably be about 90 minutes, but it may be much longer; or, two different versions may come about.
-The challenge is to avoid sensational fictions, even a linear narrative, yet compose gripping image sequences and especially for Descartes, engaging monologues and/or performances based on quotations from his work.
-Instead of having the usual voice-over reading the quotes, we stage the thinker in the process of thinking, without actually uttering the quote.
-For Kristina, much of the imagery will be performances of memories of major events of her life.
-I want to decline the historicist approach of the biopic and instead bring the thoughts and resistances of both that remain valid, into the present.
+I made a five-screen installation, in which episodes, thoughts, monologues and encounters in the life of each, alternate, without really, or barely crossing.
+The challenge was to avoid sensational fictions, even a linear narrative, yet compose gripping image sequences and especially for Descartes, engaging monologues and/or performances based on quotations from his work.
+Instead of having the usual voice-over reading the quotes, I staged the thinker in the process of thinking, without actually uttering the quote.
+For Kristina, much of the imagery are performances of memories of major events of her life.
+I wanted to decline the historicist approach of the biopic and instead bring the thoughts and resistances of both that remain valid, into the present.
 Showing behavioral moments that converge without bringing them together more than fleetingly, the two people don’t meet “really” – there is no follow-up togetherness that could have alleviated their respective isolation.
 Their intelligence was not enough.
 Once an affection-orphan, you remain so, whatever the gifts and talents, riches and friends you have.